cerberus-zone/cerberus_website/docs/running-a-validator.md

 ::: warning Note
 Genesis Validators only - If you are not running a Genesis Validator, you can disregard the below steps.
 We will be working directly with genesis validators that were selected to coordinate the launch of the chain.

+DO NOT submit a pull request for gentx unless you are already working directly with the Cerberus team.
 :::

 ### Genesis Validators additional steps